-Option fields:
+Option buttons:

-Two or more fields, of which one is activated.
-As soon as you click in another option field, it is activated and the one previously selected is reset.
-You will find option buttons wherever there is a choice between several possibilities.
+Two or more buttons, of which one is activated.
+As soon as you click another option button, it is activated and the one previously selected is reset.
+You will find option buttons wherever there is a choice between several possibilities, e.g. whether or not you wish to use an external or the internal antenna.